Demetrius Constantine Dounis: Life and work

 Considerable uncertainty prevails on the subject of Dounis's early life, beginning with the date of his birth in Athens, variously given as 1886 (according to most library catalogues), 1893, or 1894.
-He is said to have performed his first violin recital at the age of 7, and to have toured the United States as a mandolinist at 14.
+He is said to have performed his first violin recital at the age of 7 and to have toured the United States as a mandolinist at 14.
+He made his debut on the mandolin at the Carnegie Lyceum, New York, on November 16, 1910.
+He was signed as a New Edison Artist on the mandolin in 1911 and made an Edison recording of the Prelude by Raffaele Calace, opus 45, No. 1.
 In Athens, he participated in the famous Athenian Mandolinata, conducted by Nikolaos Lavdas.
 He studied under František Ondříček in Vienna, where he also took a medical degree, specializing in neurology and psychiatry.
 He also studied in Paris with César Thomson.
 After World War I, when he served as a doctor in the Greek army, he was appointed to the chair in violin at the State Conservatory of Thessaloniki, but soon established himself in the United States.

-Dounis focused his early medical career on treating professional musicians from the world's major symphonies.
+Dounis focused his early medical career on treating professional musicians from the world's major symphony orchestras.
 He would work with a musician for at least six months, observing the musician's technique, asking questions, and devising new exercises to indirectly address the problem.
 Dounis also wrote several instructional books.
 In his 1921 volume The Artist's Technique of Violin Playing, Dounis emphasized the importance of shifting and finger exercises.
 These were to develop the musician's mental map at the beginning of practice, after which scale drills would be more effective.